oracle-samples/maa/wls-hydr/README.md

 This framework provisions and configures the components highlighted in green.

 A **bastion node** is used in Oracle's Cloud to run the framework.
 When used for the "COMPLETE HYBRID DR SETUP", the bastion connects to primary and creates the secondary system.
 It then replicates primary's configuration and binaries to the secondary.
 In the "MIGRATION FROM COPY" use case, the bastion receives a "copy" of the artifacts from the primary system in a precise directory structure.
 It then creates the secondary system using information in this copy.
-When used only for the creation of the infrastructure required by an Enteprise Deployment on OCI, the bastion is used simply to initiate and orchestrate the creation of resources in the Cloud.
+When used only for the "INFRASTRUCTURE CREATION" use case, the bastion is used simply to initiate and orchestrate the creation of resources in the Cloud.

 ![maa-wls-hybrid-dr-tool-highlights.png ](./images/maa-wls-hybrid-dr-tool-highlights.png)